Padre W.E. Mulligan from Augher.

 English Cricketers in Omagh

-These two Soldiers are the Yorkshire and England Cricketers Second Lieutenant Norman Yardley on the left with Captain Hedley Verity on the right.
+These two Soldiers are the Yorkshire and England Cricketers Second Lieutenant Norman Yardley on the left with Captain Hedley Verity on the right in Top photograph.

 They were both serving with 1st Battalion Green Howards and are shown here during an Exercise at Omagh.
 (Imperial War Museum photograph)

 The history of the Royal Berkshire Regiment in Northern Ireland during the Second World War has an interesting reference to the Church of Ireland at Clanabogan, Omagh.